khaledbouabdallah/llm_job_info_extraction_benchmark/README.md

 # LLM Job Extraction Benchmark

-A small benchmark comparing 6 models (1.7B to 14B Qwen3 & Gemini Flash) on real job description parsing.
+A small benchmark comparing 5 Qwen3 models (1.7B to 14B) + emini-2.5-flash-lite on real job description parsing.
 Dual-judge validation, bilingual testing (EN/FR).

 The goal is to test if relatively small local models are capable of extracting information from real job posts while maintaining the accuracy of larger & cloud models.